markjprice/cs11dotnet7/docs/errata/errata.md

 # Page 330 - Publishing a self-contained app, Page 354 - Exercise 7.3 – Explore PowerShell

 In the **Good Practice** box on page 330, I wrote about how you can automate commands using scripts written in the PowerShell language.
 My original plan was to write content about PowerShell in the GitHub repository.
 But PowerShell is a massive topic and there will always be higher priority content to create that is specifically about C# and .NET.
 In the next edition I will just reference the official PowerShell documentation: https://learn.microsoft.com/en-us/powershell/ And I will remove **Exercise 7.3** that suggests exploring PowerShell.

+# Page 399 - Managing directories

+> Thanks to [Dario Bosco](https://github.com/DarioBosco) for raising this [issue on 6 February 2023](https://github.com/markjprice/cs11dotnet7/issues/26).

+In Step 1, in the second bullet, I wrote, "Check for the existence of the custom directory path using the `Exists` method of the
+`Directory` class."
+But in the code I used the `Exists` method of the `Path` class.
+We have statically imported both the `Path` and the `Directory` classes and they both have an `Exists` method.
+If we try to call an `Exists` method without a classname prefix we get a compile error due to ambiguity of which one to call.
+After writing the second bullet text, I changed the code from using `Directory` to using `Path` simply because it is shorter.
+In the 8th edition, I will add a note about this since it is useful for the reader to understand my choice and how the reader could have done it differently.

 # Page 412 - Compressing streams